J0313-1806/ble_app/README.md

 # ble_app

-A new Flutter project.
+A BLE Flutter project.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This Project

 A few resources to get you started if this is your first Flutter project: